chadgh/django-advanced-training/docs/features/contrib.messages.md

 ## 1. Basics

 Django's messages framework makes sending one-time messages to users simple.
-After settings up the messages framework in your Django project (which is setup by default in the standard Django project) it is as simple as adding a message with a single call in your views.
+After setting up the messages framework in your Django project (which is setup by default in the standard Django project) it is as simple as adding a message with a single call in your views.

 ```python
 # views.py